Poerilla/threejs/README.md

 The name of the company is Cybvernetiq, which (as interpreted by this developer) is a portmanteau of the words Skynet and Cyberdyne.
 In that spirit this little project is called "The Resistance", because as cyber security analysts we are the good guys!

 ## Run project
+### run server
+node server.js
+follow the url provided in the command prompt or follow this -> [link here](http://localhost:9000/index.html)

-open file in browser - packet_visuals.html
-Refresh the page to start it again.
+Alternatively, open the html file in browser - packet_visuals.html Refresh the page to start it again.
 ---
 ## Sample Data Packet